 You can view and print out a checklist, but here are the basics: Submit your application (and application fee) and your statement of interest to the Office of Graduate Admission; you should also have your undergraduate and any graduate transcripts sent directly to that office.
-When you come for your interview with the program director, bring your resume, writing samples and design portfolio.
-You may send your material to the program director in advance of your interview, if you'd like.
+Email your portfolio and writing samples, as a single PDF, directly to the firstname.lastname@example.org mailbox.

 We want to see examples of nonfiction writing that’s aimed at a particular audience.
 It could be a paper from a college class, an article for a newsletter, a press release or any other sort of professional writing you've done.
 It's best that it be as recent as possible.
 If you do not have a recent sample, an older one will do.
 The purpose of the writing sample is to show your level of writing skill.
 One or two pieces should be sufficient.